noi-techpark/ansible-docker-deployment/readme.md

 - `docker_deployment_aws_ecr_repository`: The AWS ECR repository
 - `docker_deployment_pre_release_setup_hook`: An optional pre release setup hook, where custom tasks can be executed
 - `docker_deployment_post_release_setup_hook`: An optional post release setup hook, where custom tasks can be executed
+- `docker_deployment_execution_type`: Defines if the project should be executed as continuously running app or as just a one time running task. (app/task)

 ## Example Playbook